Family caregiver amount (FCA)

-The maximum amount for infirm dependants age 18 or older (line 306) includes the additional amount of $2,040 for the FCA.
+The maximum amount for infirm dependants age 18 or older (line 306) includes the additional $2,121 for the FCA.

 The dependant with the impairment must be:

-You must have a signed statement from a medical practitioner showing when the impairment began and what the duration of the impairment is expected to be.
+The CRA may ask for a signed statement from a medical practitioner showing when the impairment began and what the duration of the impairment is expected to be.
 For children under 18 years of age, the statement should also show that the child, because of impairment in physical or mental functions, is and will continue to be dependent on others for an indefinite duration.
 This dependence means they need much more assistance for their personal needs and care compared to children of the same age.
 You do not need a signed statement from a medical practitioner if the CRA already has an approved Form T2201, Disability Tax Credit Certificate, for the specified period.

 You may be able to claim the FCA for more than one eligible dependant.

 If you can make a claim for the same child for the amount for an eligible dependant (line 305) and the family caregiver amount for children under 18 years of age (line 367), you can only claim the FCA on line 367 for this child.

 John has been taking time off from work to take his wife Judy, who has a physical impairment and no income, to appointments and to attend to her personal needs.
 Judy's doctor certified in writing that she is dependent on her husband for her personal needs because of her impairment.
 John can claim the additional FCA of $2,121 when he calculates the spouse or common-law partner amount on line 303 of his Schedule 1.

 For line 367, enter the number of children for whom you are claiming the family caregiver amount, on line 352 (beside and to the left of line 367).
 Claim the result of the calculation on line 367.

 Line 306 already includes the additional amount for $2,121 for the FCA.